Mayin/paulrevere/docs/README.md

 ## I Too Found Paul Revere
 I am coming from [this Reddit post](http://www.reddit.com/r/sociology/comments/1g38fk/finding_paul_revere_in_a_historical_example_a/) and from [here](http://kieranhealy.org/blog/archives/2013/06/09/using-metadata-to-find-paul-revere/)… This post exists solely because I too wanted to find Paul Revere.
-I am not even going to use ‘big data’.
+I am not even going to use 'big data'.
 Mainly because this data is not big, I do not have a graph database and because I think it would be fun to see what plain old SQL and [Tableau](http://www.tableausoftware.com/) can show us.
 For truly insightful posts, just visit [Kieran Healy](http://kieranhealy.org/blog/), the author of the original post instead.

 Kieran makes a very compelling argument on what is possible for surveillance programs the general population may (or not) understand.
 His post is really fascinating.
 Follow along and you can learn to monitor your citizens as well.